-The number of pupils at Briarcliff gradually decreased to about 500 in 1963-64 and leveled off at about 320 pupils in 1972-73.
-As part of the district's desegregation plan, in September 1978 Briarcliff received students in grades 1-4 bused across town from the recently closed Hawthorne.
-Although only one staff member (Carol Postell, who taught 1st grade) made the move from Hawthorne to Briarcliff, the operation at Briarcliff School, including the PTA, was renamed Briarcliff-Hawthorne.
+The number of pupils at Briarcliff gradually decreased to about 500 in 1963-64 and leveled off at about 320 in 1972-73.
+As part of the district's desegregation plan, in September 1978 Briarcliff received students in grades 1-4 bused across town from recently closed Hawthorne.
+Although only one staff member, 1st grade teacher Carol Postell, made the move from Hawthorne to Briarcliff, the operation at Briarcliff School was renamed Briarcliff-Hawthorne.
 Over the years, it emphasized the arts.
 The school became K-6 in 1982-83 after the closure of Blaine.
 In 1983-84, the combined student population was steady at 310.